opencord/voltha-docs/overview/contributing.rst

 self-nominations) to the VOLTHA TST (`voltha-tst@lists.voltha.org`) at any time.

-A good nomination will include details about who the person is (including their email and Github and/or Gerrit username) and outline their experience with the VOLTHA codebase and project at large.
+A good nomination will include details about who the person is (including their email and Github username) and outline their experience with the VOLTHA codebase and project at large.
 Nominations are intended to start a conversation that results in a decision to make the person a core contributor – anyone whose nomination is not initially